juliogomez/docker_cheatsheet/README.md

         cd /usr/share/nginx/html
         vim index.html

-You may see the top processes running inside your container with:
+You may see the _top_ processes running inside your container with:

     docker top webserver

-See complete list of containers in your system (running & exited):
+See the complete list of containers in your system (both running & exited):

 	docker ps -a